bernardosulzbach/tic-tac-toe/README.md

-# Tic Tac Toe
+# Tic-tac-toe

-This repository contains code for the popular paper-and-pencil game known as Tic Tac Toe (also known as Noughts and Crosses).
+This repository contains AI implementations for the popular paper-and-pencil game known as Tic-tac-toe.
+There is also a GUI-based game that allows the user to play against the computer.

 # Racket Code